Might as well start off by reviewing last year’s Best Picture Winner

 Tension, tension, tension.
 That pretty much sums up the Hurt Locker.
 I would be hard-pressed to think of a more suspenseful profession than that of a bomb technician and this film does a tremendous job of translating that suspense to the screen.
 The Hurt Locker opens with a routine mission for the Explosive Ordnance Disposal (EOD) team that doesn’t quite go according to plan.
 From this point on, the anxiety never lets up as the movie follows the characters as they encounter dire circumstances and investigates the strained relationships that occur during a tour in Iraq.

+The character interactions in the movie are probably the most intriguing part of the story.
+The story primarily revolves around Sergeant First Class William James, Sergeant J.T.
+Sanborn, and Specialist Owen Eldridge.
+These three men exemplify the different types of people who join the military and the grouping of all three into one team provides added suspense even in the scenes that don’t include explosives.
 Sergeant James is a total adrenaline junkie and as such has chosen one of the most dangerous jobs in the world: a bomb technician.
 He is an Army Ranger who will most likely be a lifelong military man because he only ever seems happy when his life is in some kind of mortal danger.
 He even removes the protective coverings from his windows so that even in the confines of his sleeping quarters he is never completely safe.
 I had somewhat of a difficult time believing the pure insanity of this character, but taking into account that he is an Army Ranger does make him seem more realistic.

 Sergeant Sanborn represents a true patriot.
 He is by the book and is in Iraq because he believes it to be his duty as an American.
 He never shows fear, but he is nowhere close to as reckless as James.
 You never get the sense that Sanborn is in Iraq because he feels forced, but at the same time it is pretty clear that he will not be following this path for the rest of his life.